google/earthengine-community/tutorials/customizing-base-map-styles/index.md

 provides JavaScript snippets that can be copied from their website and pasted into Earth Engine to quickly create alternate base map styles.

-To apply Snazzy Maps styles, once might do the following:
+To apply Snazzy Maps styles, one might do the following:

 ```javascript
 var snazzyBlack = [